AmyHudson/wind-midge-dispersal/README.md

 | August | 868 |
 | September | 835 |

+We've used NCEP reanalysis data here, but GDAS data can be used with met_type = "gdas1" and NARR (North American Regional Reanalysis) data with met_type = "narr".
+We can also explore how dispersal modeling compares with the trajectory modeling.

 *Are there times of year where wind could help move midges west to east, or east to west?
 How do the times of day influence those wind assists?*